 Because of its unique features, excellent support, high quality, safety, and usability, is Newton Wovenaire one, of the most wanted and best-rated baby crib mattresses on the market.

-Foam crib mattresses are available in a mini and standard size.
-Their thickness varies from 3 to 6 inches, and they are lighter from innerspring models.
-Most of them weight less than 13 pounds, so changing sheets is much easier and faster too.
+Foam crib mattresses are available in a mini and standard sizes.
+Their thickness varies from 3 to 6 inches, and they are lighter than innerspring models.
+Most of them weigh less than 13 pounds, so changing sheets is much easier and faster too.

 The mattress’s fire barrier must be safe, non-toxic, and free of chemical flame retardants.

-Vinyl cover is usually waterproof, so it better protects the mattress’s core.
+The vinyl cover is usually waterproof, so it better protects the mattress’s core.
 You can clean it just by wiping it with a damp cloth.
-However, if a vinyl cover is not quality made, it can leave annoying crackly sounds when your baby moves.
-Vinyl covers also have worse breathability from those made of fabric.
+However, if a vinyl cover is not quality-made, it can leave annoying crackly sounds when your baby moves.
+Vinyl covers also have worse breathability than those made of fabric.

 Whichever you choose, check up its qualities first.
 Is the cover waterproof or water-resistant, does it have a plastic feel and leave noises, and if it is breathable.